RobCranfill/CranPiTFT/README.md

 to modify it for the other similar Adafruit displays based on the ST7789 chipset, such as the 1.14" display.

-For a tutorial on this cool little part, see [Adafruit](https://learn.adafruit.com/adafruit-mini-pitft-135x240-color-tft-add-on-for-raspberry-pi), which also details the dependencies this module has.
+For a tutorial on this cool little part, see the [Adafruit mini PiTFT tutorial](https://learn.adafruit.com/adafruit-mini-pitft-135x240-color-tft-add-on-for-raspberry-pi), which also details the dependencies this module has.

 @author robcranfill@robcranfill.net